piemadd/pgm.sh/README.md

 addSubDomain({
   description: '...', // describe your project in this field
-  domain: '1bt.uk', // aka "root-domain". select between '1bt.uk' and 'is-an.app'
+  domain: 'pgm.sh', // aka "root-domain". currently only 'pgm.sh'
   subdomain: 'foobar', // desired subdomain name
   owner: {
     repo: '<https://URL/to/the/repository/with/your/project/sources/if/it/is/public>',